openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 To define how dynamic group membership rules are structured and evaluated, we will:

 * Represent each criterion type using a string identifier that maps to a Python class responsible for evaluation and validation logic.
+For example, "last_login" might map to a class that evaluates users based on their last login date.
 * Load criterion type classes at runtime through a registry, avoiding schema-level coupling and enabling dynamic binding of behavior.
 * Encapsulate both the evaluation logic and schema validation (allowed operators, value shape) in the criterion type class.
 * Select this pattern over a model-subtype approach to eliminate the need for migrations, simplify extension, and support plugin-based development workflows.
+See rejected alternatives for more details.

 Define generic criterion storage with extensible validation
 -----------------------------------------------------------